unwireddevices/stm32flash/README.md

 To program EEPROM memory:
 stm32flash -b 230400 -S 0x08080000 -w file.bin COMxx

 P.S.
 Default UART baud rate is 115200 bps.
 Speeds up to 921600 bps were tested with CP2102 based USB-UART adapter.
-Even higher 3000000 bps speed should be possible with FT232R.
+Even higher 3000000 bps speed should be possible with FT232R, althought it is not guaranteed by AN3155 that speed over 115200 bps will work.